 3. Income from trading with other financial instruments (compensation instruments, investment bonds, etc.)

 The taxable income is calculated in the same way for all financial instruments, i. e. the positive difference between the sale price and the purchase price is taxed at the rate of 10%.
-The special rules applicable for trading with shares and bonds also apply here.
+In this case, too, the law provides for tax-recognisable expenses of 10%, so that the tax rate here is also 9%.
+The special features applicable to trading in shares and bonds also apply here.

 It should be noted that the ownership of options itself is not a reason for taxation and/or reporting of circumstances to the NRA.
 Taxation of options comes into force only when transactions are carried out.